 Once you’ve done that, search for other brands with a similar character.
 Study their content, the words and phrases they use or don’t use, how they address their target audience, and so on.
 This will give you an idea of what the brand voice you want to develop sounds like in action.

 Even if you’ve never thought about it, you already have a certain brand voice.
 It might not be consistent or what you intend, but it’s there.
 The key now is to define that voice as objectively as possible.
 Only after taking this step will you understand what needs to change in order for you to achieve the strong brand voice you want.

 It’s also possible that you have a different voice on each platform.
 Especially if several people are responsible for the content on your blog, website, social media, email newsletter, and YouTube channel.

-Of course, every platform has its own requirements, and you can’t have the same exact tone in a blog article and a social media post.
-But here’s where the difference between tone and brand voice comes in.
+Of course, every platform has its own requirements, and you can’t have the same exact tone in a blog article and social media posts.
+But here’s where the difference between the brand tone and brand voice comes in.

 Knowing this, you can now define your brand voice on each platform, while also accounting for the natural difference in tone.
 Don’t despair if it’s nothing like the voice you want.
 We will soon discover how you can make a smooth transition to one that’s perfect for your brand.